何用疏親 What is the use of not-self and self?

 還同正覺 Is equal to true awakening

 If you have awakened to the prajna samadhi, you have no-thought.
 What is no-thought?
-The doctrine of no-thought means the following: even though you see all things, you do not become attached to them, but, always keeping your own nature pure, you cause the six thieves (sense-objects) to exit through the six gates (sense-organs).
-Even though you are in the midst of the six contaminations, you do not stand apart from them, yet are not sullied by them, and are free to come and go.
+The doctrine of no-thought is thus: even though you see all things, you do not become attached to them, but, always keeping your own nature pure, you cause the six thieves to exit through the six gates.
+Even though you are in the midst of the six dusts you do not stand apart from them, yet you are not sullied by them and are free to come and go.
 This is the prajna samadhi, and freedom and liberation are attained through the practice of no-thought.
-If you do not think of the myriad things but always cut off your thoughts, you will be Dharma-bound: this is an erroneous view.
-One who grasps the Sudden-School doctrine of no-thought penetrates into all things thoroughly and sees the realm of the Buddha.
+If you do not think of the myriad things by constantly cutting off your thoughts, you will be Dharma-bound.
+This is known as an erroneous view.
+Grasping the Sudden-School doctrine of no-thought you will penetrate into all things thoroughly, and you will see the realm of the Buddha.
 One who grasps the Sudden-School doctrine of no-thought reaches the stage of Buddha.
 (Hui-neng: Mahaprajnaparamita)

 Moreover, even should you live in the forests or the wilderness, eat one meal a day, and practice the Way both day and night, it is still difficult to devote yourself to purity in your works.
-How much harder must it be then for one who lives with his wife and relatives amid the dusts (that perceived by the six senses) and turmoils of this busy life.
+How much harder must it be then for one who lives with his wife and relatives amid the dusts (sense-objects) and turmoils of this busy life.
 But if you do not have the eye to see into your own nature, you will not have the slightest chance of being responsive to the teaching.
 Therefore Bodhidharma has said: “If you wish to attain the Buddha Way, you must first see into your own nature.”

-If you suddenly awaken to the wisdom of the true reality of all things of the One Vehicle alone, the very objects of the senses will be Zen meditation and the five desires themselves will be the One Vehicle.* Thus words and silence, motion and tranquility are all present in the midst of Zen meditation.
-When this state is reached, it will be as different from that of a person who quietly practices in forests or mountains, and the state to which he attains, as Heaven is from Earth.
-When Yung-chia speaks of the lotus facing the flames, he is not here praising the rare man of the world who is practicing Buddhism.
+If you suddenly awaken to the wisdom of the true reality of all things of the One Vehicle, the very objects of the senses will be Zen meditation and the five desires themselves will be the One Vehicle.* Thus words and silence, motion and tranquility are all present in the midst of Zen meditation.
+When this state is reached, it will be as different from that of a person who quietly practices in forests or mountains as heaven is from earth.
+When Yung-chia speaks of the lotus withstanding the flames, he is not here praising the rare man of the world who is practicing Buddhism.
 Yung-chia penetrated to the hidden meaning of the Tendai teaching that “the truths themselves are one.”
 He polished the practice of shikan in infinite detail, and in his biography the four dignities (sitting, standing, moving, lying down) are praised as always containing within them the dhyana contemplation.
 His comment is very brief, but it is by no means to be taken lightly.
-When he says that dhyana contemplation is always contained within the four dignities, he is speaking of the state of understanding in which the two are merged.
+When he says that dhyana contemplation is always maintained in the four dignities, he is speaking of the state of understanding in which the two are merged.
 The four dignities are none other than dhyana contemplation and dhyana contemplation is none other than the four dignities.
-When Vimalakirti says that the bodhisattva without establishing a place for meditation, practices amidst the activities of daily life, he is speaking about the same thing.
+When Vimalakirti says that the bodhisattva, without establishing a place for meditation, practices amidst the activities of daily life, he is speaking about the same thing.
 (Orategama)

-Yampolsky, P. B. The Zen Master Hakuin: Selected Writings (Translated by Philip B. Yampolsky).
-Columbia University Press: New York, 1971. https://terebess.hu/zen/Orategama.pdf
+Yampolsky, P. B. (1971).
+The Zen Master Hakuin: Selected Writings (Translated by Philip B. Yampolsky).
+New York: Columbia University Press. (https://terebess.hu/zen/Orategama.pdf)